O sea! day and night I wend thy surf-beat shore,

 And there, singular, on ocean waves, downward, buoyant, swift,

-Over the waters, an occupied coffin floating,
+Over the waters, an occupied coffin floating, to the ocean borne out,

-I sail’d through the storm,
+But I sail’d through the storm, I was refresh’d by the storm,

 I thrill’d with the power’s pulsations,

-Till the tissues that held me parted their ties upon me;
+Till the tissues that held me parted their ties upon me.

 O storms! you have done me good,